dgutt17/Video_Games/README.md

 # Video_Games

 Frogger Rules:
- 1) Player scores by reaching the top boundary of the canvas.
+ 1) Player scores by reaching the top boundary of the game play area.
+  a) The game play area is bounded by heavy black lines.
- 2) Player looses a life if the green box is hit by the other boxes.
+ 2) Player loses a life if the green box is hit by the other boxes.
  3) If the player receives 10 points, the player has won and the game will be reset.
  4) If the player loses all three of his or her lives, then the player loses and the game will be reset.

+ Frogger Game Play:
+  1) You use the arrow keys to move the green box

 Frogger Notes:
-  1) A window will come up if you win or lose.
-However, the window will pop-up twice.
-So you must click 'OK' each time the window pops-up.
+ 1) A window will pop up if the player wins or loses.
+The window will pop-up twice, which means the player must click the 'Ok' button each time the window pops-up to successfully reset the game.

 Pong Rules:
-  1) Player 1 or Player 2 score by getting the purple ball to past the other player.
+  1) Blue player or red player score by getting the purple ball passed the other player.
   2) First player to score 5 times wins the game.
   3) Once one player wins the game, the game will be reset.

+Pong Game Play:
+  1) Blue player moves his or her paddle up or down using the up or down arrow keys.
+  2) Red player moves his or her paddle up using the 'w' key and down using the 's' key.

+Pong Notes:
+ 1) A window will pop up if the player wins or loses.
+The window will pop-up twice, which means the player must click the 'Ok' button each time the window pops-up to successfully reset the game.